Washable breast pads

 Four days after starting to use them my soreness had vanished.
 Completely gone.
 Nothing else had changed.
 In the interests of experimentation I still bought another box of disposable breast pads and switched to them.
 A few days later the soreness was back.
 I can’t use disposable ones!

-I’ve bought these pads from Amazon and they wash really well, staying nice and soft and they are very absorbent.
-They are slightly larger than other makes but that is very useful overnight.
+I’ve bought these Imse Vimse pads from the Ethical Superstore; they wash really well, staying nice and soft and they are very absorbent.
+They are slightly larger, about 12cm in diameter, but that is very useful overnight.
 Tesco also sell washable breast pads for £3.
 They are much smaller, which is much better for daytime use.
 But, they aren’t very good at night.
 The Tesco Breast pads tend to leak, especially if I’m slightly engorged in the morning.

 Nature Babies no longer make breast pads but they are very good.
 That sounds like a boast since you can’t buy them yourselves lol.